Skip to main content

 Pipeline Stages

-The pipeline stages (WorkPiecePipelineStage, StepPipelineStage, JobPipelineStage) now serve as interfaces rather than task launchers:
+The pipeline stages (WorkPiecePipelineStage, StepPipelineStage, JobPipelineStage) are responsible for the mechanics of task execution:

 Detailed Breakdown